SmithyAT/UltiTuner/README.md

 For more information on each command, see the Example section below.

 - `leveling` - Enable or disable the active leveling on the printer
-- `cooldown` - Change the safeToTouch temperature
+- `safetotouch` - Change the safeToTouch temperature
+- `cooldown` - Enable or disable the cool-down stage
+- `sshserver`- Enable or disable the ssh daemon on the printer
 - `restart` - Do a soft restart of the printer
 - `reboot` - Do a full reboot of the printer